-A private company may like to amend its articles to include this authority in case it is needed in the future.
+It could be useful for a private company to amend its articles to include this authority.

 In general a company must finance a purchase of its own shares out of its distributable profits, or the proceeds of a fresh issue of shares made for the purpose, or (provided it satisfies certain solvency tests) its capital.
 None of those financing requirements apply to a private company buying back small amounts of shares using this "annual limit" authority.